 Obtained summary judgment on multiple plaintiffs’ race and national origin discrimination claims under the TCHRA in case filed in Texas state court.

-Obtained partial dismissal of Texas state law claims against franchisor in case filed by two former employees of a franchisee.Human Resources Compliance
+Obtained partial dismissal of Texas state law claims against franchisor in case filed in the Southern District of Texas by two former employees of a franchisee.Administrative Charges

 Obtained multiple no cause findings and dismissals from the EEOC, after conducting investigations of the charging party’s claims and submitting a position statement to the EEOC.

-Obtained multiple temporary restraining orders in Texas state court for former employers in cases against employees involving theft of trade secrets and confidential information and/or violations of restrictive covenants.
+Obtained multiple temporary restraining orders in Texas state court for former employers in cases involving theft of trade secrets and confidential information and violation of restrictive covenants.

 Board member, Fort Bend Regional Council on Substance Abuse